carpentries/carpentries.org/content/workshops/workshops-faq.md

 The details of how you will manage the Instructors’ travel is discussed once the Instructors are confirmed and introduced to the host. *The Carpentries is not involved in this process.*

-### Who can be a Helper and what do they contribute to the workshop?
+### Who can be a helper and what do they contribute to the workshop?

 Helpers are often recruited from the local community at the host site to support Carpentries workshops.
 Helpers support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.
 [Here]({{< param handbook_url >}}/topic_folders/hosts_instructors/hosts_instructors_checklist.html#helper-checklist) is more information regarding helpers.

-### Are Helpers reimbursed for travel?
+### Are helpers reimbursed for travel?

-The Carpentries is not responsible for selecting Helpers.
+The Carpentries is not responsible for selecting helpers.
 This is the responsibility of the host organisation.
 It is the discretion of the organisation if they would like to reimburse the helpers for travel.
 [Here]({{< param handbook_url >}}/topic_folders/hosts_instructors/hosts_instructors_checklist.html#helper-checklist) is more information regarding helpers.

 ### As an Instructor, will I still get credit for a workshop if the host cancelled?